mvolkmann/blog/src/dart.md

 set once at run-time and then never changed should be declared with the keyword `final`.
 When the type is a object or array, the contents can be changed.

+## Method Cascades

+Method cascades provide a way to invoke several methods on the same object.
+TODO: Add more detail.

+## Mixins

+TODO: Add this.

+## Concurrency

+See the `async` and `await` keywords.
+Also, read about "Isolates".
+TODO: Add more here.

 ## Tooling